 The global burner management system market size was valued at USD 5.05 billion in 2018 and is anticipated to register a CAGR of 6.1% from 2019 to 2025.
-BMS is a safety system used for ensuring that process burners safely start up, operate, and shut down.
+BMS is a safety system used for ensuring that process burners safely start-up, operate, and shut down.
 Burner management systems are being increasingly adopted across a wide range of industries to improve plant operations by providing reliable and safe burner operations, thus reducing maintenance costs, ensuring improved safety, and a safer work environment for plant operators.
 These factors are expected to continue to drive the growth of the BMS market.

-The growing rate of development of industrial sector worldwide is expected to drive the applications of BMS in boiler processes.
+The growing rate of development of the industrial sector worldwide is expected to drive the applications of BMS in boiler processes.
 The rise in government regulations and legislations supporting the installation of safety systems have increased the installation of BMS in new as well as existing fired equipment.
 The adoption of BMS has also increased as companies face an increasing number of litigations for workplace accidents.
 The demand for burner management systems has also substantially increased across a wide range of end-use industries such as chemicals, oil & gas, and power generation.

 Key companies operating in the BMS market are focusing on manufacturing systems compliant with industry standards to ensure increased safety, system availability, enhanced operations, and easy maintenance of process boilers across a variety of industries.
 Investment in R&D activities has also increased over the years and advanced BMS are being introduced.
-Increased awareness about the benefits associated with the installation of advanced burner management system, such as improvement in burner status monitoring and damage detection through immediate diagnostic failure identification, is also expected to positively influence the sales of BMS over the forecast period.
+Increased awareness about the benefits associated with the installation of the advanced burner management system, such as improvement in burner status monitoring and damage detection through immediate diagnostic failure identification, is also expected to positively influence the sales of BMS over the forecast period.

-The increased proliferation of BMS has resulted in the development of advanced burner management system that monitors multiple aspects of boiler control, including stack temperature, hours of use, fuel usage, and boiler efficiency.
-The demand for advanced burner control systems, which include operator displays and alarm management feature, is increasing as such systems help simplify unit operations and reduce the start-up time.
+The increased proliferation of BMS has resulted in the development of an advanced burner management system that monitors multiple aspects of boiler control, including stack temperature, hours of use, fuel usage, and boiler efficiency.
+The demand for advanced burner control systems, which include operator displays and alarm management features, is increasing as such systems help simplify unit operations and reduce the start-up time.
 The advanced diagnostics and operator messaging features in such advanced systems enable companies to minimize critical troubleshooting time.

-In terms of platform, the report segments the market for BMS into Distributed Control System (DCS), and Programmable Logic Controller (PLC).
+In terms of platform, the report segments the market for BMS into a Distributed Control System (DCS), and Programmable Logic Controller (PLC).
 The PLC segment dominated the market in 2018 and is anticipated to retain its dominance over the forecast period.
 The segment is projected to register a CAGR of approximately 5% over the forecast period.
 The PLC BMS platform is popular among end-use industries as it provides enhanced versatility and reliability.
 Its faster response time also makes the PLC BMS platform a preferred choice among consumers for performing numerous operations such as firing control and safety shutdown.

 The market for the distributed control system BMS platform segment is expected to register the fastest CAGR over the forecast period.
 This can be attributed to a wide application base of DCS burner management system platform spanning several industries such as chemicals, water & wastewater, power generation, oil and gas, pharmaceuticals, and paper and pulp.
-The cost-effectiveness of a DCS-based burner management system, development of open source DCS, and advanced process control capabilities of the DCS BMS platform are expected to be the major factors driving the growth of the segment.
+The cost-effectiveness of a DCS-based burner management system, development of open source DCS, and advanced process control capabilities of the DCS BMS platform is expected to be the major factors driving the growth of the segment.

 Governments worldwide are enforcing stringent environment norms to minimize pollution levels.
 These norms are expected to drive the adoption of gas-fired burners as combustion of natural gas releases meager amounts of Nitrogen Oxides (NOx), Sulfur Dioxide (SO2), Carbon Dioxide (CO2), Carbon Monoxide (CO), and other reactive hydrocarbons and virtually no particulate matter.
 Coal and oil are composed of complex molecules, which, when combusted, release higher levels of harmful emissions.
 These factors are expected to encourage the growth of the gas segment over the forecast period.

-On the basis of end-use, the burner management system market has been segmented into oil & gas, power, chemical, pharmaceutical, and others.
+Based on end-use, the burner management system market has been segmented into oil & gas, power, chemical, pharmaceutical, and others.
 The oil & gas segment dominated the market in 2018.
 Various applications in the oil and gas sector, such as heaters, line heaters, dehydrators, separators, and re-boilers, require burner (heat) and BMS to facilitate the proper functioning of the equipment.
 The demand for BMS is notably rising across the oil & gas sector as companies look for ways of optimizing their efficiency, maintain a safe work environment, and ensure compliance with standards and norms.